Things to do in Batam

 In the midst of Batam's development are under-appreciated beaches, each defined by their own charm.
 We often veered off the main road and we suggest hiring a driver for the day.
 If you find yourself needing a last-minute change of destination, bookmark this list for back up.

 Plus, there's an ongoing promotion by Tourism Indonesia that offers 2-way trips to Batam from Singapore from S$20 or S$45 (including 1-night accommodation).
+Here are some things to do in Batam that you won't find in tourist guides.

 1. Visit the BIGGEST inflatable water theme park near Singapore